12 wellbeing activities for team meetings to foster collaboration and innovation

 Let's face it, team meetings aren't widely loved.
 They can be stressful, overwhelming, and have the tendency to drag on when they aren't well organised.

-Adding some wellbeing activities into the mix certainly makes meetings more interesting and can even turn them into something employees look forward to!
+Adding some staff wellbeing gifts or activities into the mix certainly makes meetings more interesting and can even turn them into something employees look forward to!

 3. Foster a sense of community through collaboration